bogdan/blog/slides/fighting_fat_models/one/01_slide.md

     * Comment should have author
 * Business rules
   * Set of rules that model should fit to exist in real world
-    * Comment should have email notification
+    * Comment should deliver email notification